cchelmi/BBDA_project2_dashboard/README.md

 # BBDA_project2_dashboard

-This is project 2 rephrase conducted for Big Blue Data Academy.
+This is project 2 conducted for Big Blue Data Academy.

 F1 betting odds were analyzed using Power BI for this project.